inspire-eu-validation/view-service/iso-19128/at38-getcapabilities-layer-authority-url.md

   * For each wms:Layer parent element:

     * Check if the [AuthorityURL](#AuthorityURL) element is given.
-    * Check if the identifier of the authority is included in the "name" attribute of the element and the explanatory URL is given as an [OnlineResource](#OnlineResource) within AuthorityURL element.
+    * Check if the identifier of the authority is included in the "name" attribute of the element and the explanatory URL is given as an [OnlineResource](#OnlineResource) within the AuthorityURL element.

     * Check if each subsidary layer has an [Identifier](#Identifier) element with an "authority" attribute matching with the AuthorityURL name declared in the parent layer or in the layer itself.
 The Identifier element must contain a unique identifier.